o3bvv/verboselib/README.rst

 .. code-block:: bash

-  $ verboselib-manage.py extract --locale 'uk' -l 'en' -l 'it'
+  $ verboselib-manage extract --locale 'uk' -l 'en' -l 'it'

 If you want just to update all existing files, you may use ``--all`` argument.